Refugee-Learning-Accelerator/rla-course-central/challenge2/deliverables.md

 ## The Human Centered Design Challenge has **two deliverables**

-### Initial prototype - Due: Sun Nov/19 (midnight Amman)
+### Make an initial prototype - Due: Sun Nov/19 (midnight Amman)

 #### Tasks:
+1. Pick a possible solution to the challenge we discussed this week
+2. Create a prototype
-1. Select a method to prototype how we might use an everyday technology as a learning tool (e.g., a paper prototype, a series of mockups, or an interactive wireframe).
+3. - Pick a specific method to design a prototype (e.g., a paper prototype, a series of mockups, or an interactive wireframe).
-2. Build your prototype.
+2. Create a mockup/ prototype.
 Make it as tangible as possible.
-3. Go out into the field and gather feedback from users.
+3. Submit your prototype and documentation (see notes on the deliverable below)
+3. Review the prototypes of 3 other groups and leave feedback.

+#### Deliverable
+* What solution are you testing? (and why did you choose it)
-#### Submit your prototype (photos, video, diagrams etc.) and a paragraph answering the following questions:
+* Submit your prototype (use photos, video, diagrams etc.)
-* Describe your prototype and why you chose this prototyping method.
+* Describe the prototype and why you chose this prototyping method.
 * What did you learn during the prototyping process?
-* From whom did you gather feedback?
-* What did you learn during the feedback process?
+* Who are your intended users for testing?

-### Revised prototype - Due: Sun Nov/26 (midnight Amman)
+### Test it with users - Due: Sun Nov/26 (midnight Amman)

 #### Tasks:
+1. Identify a group of potential users (or ask your friends and family)
+2. Test the prototpye and collect as much feedback as possible
+3. Describe how you would change the prototpye based on the feedback (you don't have to make a new version of the prototype!)
-1. Incorporate the feedback you gathered into a new iteration of your prototype.
+4. Incorporate the feedback you gathered into a new iteration of your prototype.

-#### Submit your revised prototype (photos, video, diagrams etc.) and a paragraph answering the following questions:
+#### Deliverable
-* How did you iterate on your prototype?
+* Describe how you selected your test users and the test setting
+* Share a summary of the feedback you received
+* Desribe what changes you would make to your prototype based on the feedback (and why)
 * What parts of the Human Centered Design process were new to you?
 * What parts of the Human Centered Design process seemed most useful to you?
-* If you were to continue working on this prototype, what would your next steps be?